jion/python-scraper/README.md

 # Architecture of this example

-I used a OOP design, creating classes and proper abstractions in order to make the application the most extendable I could.
-Some simplifications were made to avoid make the code too long, but I tried to use design patterns and use loose coupling and high cohesion the best I could.
+I used a OOP design, creating classes and proper abstractions in order to make the application decoupled and extendable.
+Some simplifications were made to avoid make the code too long (I mean, I don't use classes when the simplicity of the object doesn't deserve it), but I tried to use design patterns and use loose coupling and high cohesion the best I could.
 Each Class has a single purpose on the system, and collaborates with the other classes to get the simple aim of the test.